International Yoga Day – June 21

 When you move organs around during yoga the lymphatic system fight infection, destroys cancerous cells, and dispose of the toxic waste products of cellular functioning.

 9. Removes Insomnia

 Yoga significantly improved sleep quality for people with insomnia.
 You find yourself in a calm state of mind your mind slows down and you can sleep better.

 10. Weight Reduction

-Yoga is very helpful for reducing weight by lowering the levels of stress hormones and increases insulin sensitivity.
+Yoga is very helpful for reducing weight by lowering the levels of stress hormones and increasing insulin sensitivity.
 So your body will burn food as fuel rather than store it as fat.